eezing/deployable-graphiql/README.md

-# deployable-graphiql
+# graphiql-and-more

-Deployment ready static GraphiQL with additional features.
+Static deployment of GraphiQL with additional features.

 **Additions:**